What is AI engineering?

 MLOps is what separates hobby projects from production AI.
 If you can't reliably retrain, deploy, and monitor your models, you don't have a product.

-• Define success criteria before building—what quality level is acceptable?
+• Define success criteria before building - what quality level is acceptable?
+Express AI feature requirements as clear user stories with specific acceptance criteria

 • Automated metrics: accuracy, latency, cost per request, error rates